BonzaiThePenguin/WikiSort/Chapter 1: Useful Tools.md

 <br/><br/>
 <b>Rotating</b><br/>
 Rotating an array involves shifting all of the items over some number of spaces, with items wrapping around to the other side as needed.
+So, for example, [0 1 2 3 4] might become [2 3 4 0 1] after rotating it by 2.<br/>

 Rotations can be implemented as three reverse operations, like so:<br/>

     Rotate(array, range, amount)
         Reverse(array, MakeRange(range.start, range.end - amount))